Photo by AJ Canaria

 All in, for Seattle.

 The Windermere Cup has grown into a cherished Northwest tradition.
-We feel fortunate to partner with other iconic Seattle-area businesses to bring this event to our community.
+We feel fortunate to partner with legendary Seattle organizations to bring this event to our community.

 The Seattle Yacht Club (SYC) started the time- honored tradition of Seattle’s Opening Day of Boating Season more than 100 years ago.
 Hundreds of SYC volunteers work to produce the celebration each year.
 The SYC added crew races to the Opening Day festivities 50 years ago this year, and allowed Windermere Real Estate to sponsor the crew races beginning in 1987.
 Windermere Cup would not have been born without the Opening Day event that put a spotlight on the world-class arena that the Montlake Cut provides for rowing.
 The combination of the Windermere Cup races and Seattle Yacht Club’s Opening Day Boat Parade, creates a perfect “celebration of community & sport”.